 The Department of Health (DH) has recently received notification of a confirmed case of aconitum alkaloid poisoning from the Hospital Authority (HA).
-Without Chinese medicine practitioner (CMP)'s consultation, the patient purchased Chinese medicines in a licensed retailer of Chinese herbal medicines and decocted the Chinese medicines by herself.
-The patient developed symptoms including limb numbness and dizziness after consumption of the herbal broth.
+Without Chinese medicine practitioner (CMP)'s consultation, the patient obtained Chinese medicines from his friend and prepared decoction of the Chinese medicines by himself.
+The patient developed symptoms including limb numbness, nausea and dizziness after consumption of the herbal broth.
 Then the patient was admitted to a public hospital for treatment and was subsequently discharged.
-Laboratory results from HA showed aconitum alkaloids in the patient's herbal remnant and urine samples.
-Field investigation did not identify gross contamination of related Chinese medicines with aconitum alkaloids.
-The suspected contributing factors for this poisoning event are consumption of Chinese medicines without instruction of CMP and inadequate decoction of the processed Radix Aconiti Lateralis.
+Laboratory results from HA showed aconitum alkaloids in the patient's urine samples.
+Upon investigation, the Department of Health identified that one of the unused Chinese medicines was processed Radix Aconiti Lateralis.
+The possible contributing factors for this poisoning event are consumption of Chinese medicines without instruction of CMP, overdose and inadequate decoction of the processed Radix Aconiti Lateralis.